 • Is the landlord allowed to collect security deposits?
 How about rental deposits (advance payment)?

-• Are there legal limits on the amount of deposits that can be collected?
-How much?
+• Are there legal limits on the amount of deposit that can be collected?

 • If there are no legal limits, what is the usual practice?